What to Do With Floor Drains When Finishing Basement

 But is covering a floor drain a good idea?
+It is worth thinking about during the basement renovation phase.
 Before deciding on this, continue reading to see the pros and cons of having a floor drain.

 What Exactly Is a Floor Drain?

-Basement floor drains are a type of drainage system included in the original construction plan of a house.
+Basement floor drains are a type of drainage system included in the original construction plan of a basement renovations.
 Their main purpose is to drain away the excess water from the basement.
 They are installed in the utility area and the floor around the drain mildly slants towards it.

 Let’s look at the pros and cons of having a floor drain installed:

 - Since it’s now considered a standard in new constructions, homeowners aren’t required to pay extra for the installation.

 - They come in handy when you need to collect water from different sources such as leaking water heaters, basement humidifiers, and dripping condensation lines.